USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_tracers.md

 **The first tracer species O3_BC**
   * is defined to have the same molecular weight as ozone
-  * is not mapped to any emissions species
   * uses the ozone dry deposition velocity (VD_O3) scaled with a factor of 1 as its surrogate for dry deposition
   * uses ozone as its scavenging surrogate scaled with a factor of 1
   * will try to obtain its boundary conditions from a CMAQ species named 'O3' in the boundary condition files with a scaling factor of 1